-The Metro Contract Review Board finds that exempting the procurement of the construction of the New Elephant Habitat from competitive bidding is "unlikely to encourage favoritism in the awarding of public contracts or to substantially diminish competition for public contracts" as follows: The RFP will be formally advertised with public notice and disclosure of the planned CM/GC alternative contracting method and made available to all qualified contractors.
+The Metro Contract Review Board finds that exempting the procurement of the construction of the Education Center from competitive bidding is "unlikely to encourage favoritism in the awarding of public contracts or to substantially diminish competition for public contracts" as follows: The RFP will be formally advertised with public notice and disclosure of the planned CM/GC alternative contracting method and made available to all qualified contractors.
 Award of the contract will be based on the identified selection criteria and dissatisfied proposers will have an opportunity to protest the award.
 Full and open competition based on the criteria set forth in the Metro Contract Review Board resolution will be sought, with the contract award going to the most advantageous proposer.
 Competition will be encouraged by: contacting local sub-contractors, including MWESB firms and notifying them of any opportunities within their area of expertise; utilizing the Oregon Daily Journal of Commerce and a minority business publication for the public advertisement; performing outreach to local business groups representing minorities, women and emerging small businesses; and by contacting contractors known to Metro to potentially satisfy the RFP criteria.
+Given the size of the project and the present market conditions, it is likely that the same general contractors that would have bid on the project will also submit a proposal in response to the RFP.